The historic Cotehele Quay on the River Tamar is home to the Discovery Centre, the Victorian Tamar sailing barge 'Shamrock' and the Edgcumbe tea-room.

 Nancy Belle boat trips

-Climb aboard the Shamrock's support boat, Nancy Belle, to cruise up the river, under the Calstock Viaduct and beyond.
+Climb aboard Shamrock's support boat, Nancy Belle, to cruise up the river, under the Calstock Viaduct and beyond.
 You'll learn about the history, flora and fauna of the Tamar Valley on this two-hour trip.
-There are several trips running until Wednesday 30 August -- you'll find details here for dates, times and booking information.
+(Trips have now finished for the season.
+We'll start running these again next May.
+We'll look forward to welcoming you aboard then.)

 Fancy a bite to eat?